TheEternalComrade/Uniqua/Journal.md

 Time Spent: 2 hours

-## July 25, 2024
+## July 25, 2025
 So turn out, GRBL is pretty well documented, so it won't be much trouble to learn.
 The thing is, I cannot do anything with it until I get the actual parts.
 This is the same with UGS, which wil allow g-code(cnc machine code, basically) to be converted to something that a GRBL can read and use to send instructions to the pen plotter.

 So, for firmware, I'm probably just going to include g-code for a drawing, or the output from UGS for a drawing.

 ----
-After a bunch of research it seems I need my parents permission to use Inkscape for generating gcode.
+After a bunch of research it seems I need my parent's permission to use Inkscape for generating gcode.
 But for now, I used an online svg to gcode converted.

 Finally, I'm going to attach the electronic components more pleasantly and prepare this project for submission.

 Time Spent: 4 hours

+## December 21, 2025
+So yeah, it's been quite awhile since I last made an entry.
+In that time, I've built Uniqua, got her working(I defintely didn't have a million issues), and also lost access to quite a few files on the computer I designed her on.
+Gosh darn loose power port.
+Thank the heavens for the people that forced me to upload files to github.
+I hated it, but look at me now!

+To recount the build process I:

+* Had to reprint a bunch of parts because hole tolerances were wrong
+* Solder a bunch of jumper cable togethers together
+* Redesign the pen lift mechanism a couple times, because the bolt I used originally was not cutting it
+* Frantically search for a power source as I realized that I NEEDED one for the cnc shield and stepper motors to work
+* Wade through many GRBL forks until I found one that supported servos
+* DO SO MUCH GOSH DARN GRBL Configuration

+And finally, she drew!

+While Uniqua can draw pretty decently now, there are definitely improvements that can be made.
+For one, she needs to learn how to write forwards!
+For another, her legs need to be more stable.
+A cool idea I hope to explore with Uniqua is handwriting...